Sailing superstitions

 People with flat feet are bad luck on boats

-Similar to redheads, flat-footed people were to be avoided and were not welcome on ships.
+Like redheads, flat-footed people were to be avoided and not welcome on ships.
 This went as far as avoiding flat-footers 1 week before the ship set sail.
 If you know how this came about then please leave a comment below…

 No women on ships